 Charles F. Smith is the winemaker and general factotum for Smith-Madrone Vineyards & Winery.
 His brother Stuart Smith is the vineyard manager and general partner.
 Also in the family attic is the Fetherolf family, German farmers from the Palatinate who came to America on The Good Ship Thistle in 1725 and settled in Pennsylvania.

-After graduating from Santa Monica High School, Charles went to school at the University of California, Berkeley and San Francisco State University.
+After graduating from Santa Monica High School, Charles went to school at the University of California, Berkeley, where he discovered wine, and San Francisco State University, where he studied for a master's degree in English literature, which to this day remains uncompleted.
+In his "wild oats" days he worked as a probation officer, a furniture mover and a taxi cab driver in San Francisco.
 In 1971 he acquired a K-12 teaching credential.
 After teaching for a while he joined his brother at the vineyard in 1973.
-In his "wild oats" days he worked as a probation officer, a furniture mover and a taxi cab driver in San Francisco.

-Charles is a top level croquet player, representing the United States a number of times in international competitions.
+Some years back Charles was a top level croquet player, representing the United States a number of times in international competitions.
 Until recently, he held the dubious distinction of being a co-participant in the longest single game in the history of the World Croquet Federation.
-The game was played against the Japanese champion in England, in the 1992 World Championships, and lasted 7 hours and 35 minutes.
+The game was played against the Japanese champion in Newport, Rhode Island, in the 1992 World Championships, and lasted 7 hours and 35 minutes.
 Thankfully, he won.

 Charlie's son Alec, a professor of economics at Virginia Tech, and his wife Ericka and their two daughters live in Blacksburg, Virginia.